opabravo/security-writeups/README.md

 > [thm.py](./thm/thm.py)

-I wrote a script to renew tryhackme machine automatically.
+This script will renew tryhackme's attacker machine automatically,

-It will generate SSH command to let me quckly connect to the machine.
+then generate an one line ssh command to let you connect to the machine quickly.

-I usually add `-D 1080` to open socks5 proxy for burp suite or proxychains to access labs, very useful!
+Consider adding `-D 1080` to open socks5 proxy for burp suite or proxychains to access labs, very useful!

-#### `thm.py` Demo
+#### Demo

+> `thm.py`

 ![THM Script](./img/thm_script.png)

-#### SSH Command with Port Forwarding
+#### SSH Command with Dynamic Port Forwarding

 ```bash
 sshpass -p 319175dd4bf50537 ssh root@52.30.170.133 -o "StrictHostKeyChecking no" -D 1080